pupilfirst/wd101-scripts/introduction/how-to-get-help/README.md

-One of the main advantages of being a student in this course is that you can get help from experts easily.
-So let's make it clear how you can get help in two parts:

-First, _where_ to ask questions, and second, _how_ to ask questions.

-Let's start with the first part - where to ask questions.

 So while you're going through this course, you might encounter situations where you get stuck for some reason.

 1. Maybe you have some doubt about a topic that we've just discussed.